Blog

 When Should You Recognize Employees?

-The simple answer to when you should recognize employees is “often.”
-There is not one schedule you should stick to when giving employees the appreciation they deserve.
-Some employees, you may find, do better and are more motivated when their work is shown appreciation more frequently than others.
-It also depends what sort of reward employees are receiving (which we’ll talk about more soon).
-Words of affirmation are a lot easier to share frequently than cash bonuses.
+The simple answer is “often.”
+There is not one metric you should stick to when giving employees the appreciation they deserve.
+The frequency of such efforts largely depends on what sort of reward employees receive (which we’ll discuss more soon).
+For example, words of affirmation are much easier to bestow often on others than, say, cash bonuses.

-There are also different scenarios after which you’d reward employees, such as after bigger moments like:
+There are also different scenarios after which you’d reward employees, such as after significant moments like:

-Maybe even more importantly, though, employees should be recognized when they make smaller contributions, too, like if they:
+However, in addition to these momentous occasions, employees should be recognized when they make smaller contributions, too, such as:

-• took initiative on a project or with their own professional growth
+• Taking the initiative on a challenging project

-The consensus is, though, that employees need to feel recognized and appreciated.
-As a manager, you should appreciate employees for the work they do consistently.
-It doesn’t have to be every day, but employees shouldn’t go months without any recognition from their leaders.
+As a manager, you should consistently appreciate employees for the work they do.
+It doesn’t have to be every day, but find intentional ways of integrating recognition and rewards.

 5 Employee Recognition Ideas